buithehai1994/Regression-Model-on-Cancer-US-County-/README.md

   - `EXPERIMENT REPORT - Part A`
   - `EXPERIMENT REPORT - Part B`
   - `EXPERIMENT REPORT - Part C`
-- `FINAL REPORT`: Contains final report in Word format for the project.
+- `FINAL REPORT - Part D`: Contains final report in Word format for the project.
 - `README.md`: Overview of the project (this file).

 ## Instructions: